amethon/www/_reflections/journal2.md

 Through it all, I have come to realize that exploration and discovery are not just about the journey itself, but about the people and relationships that we form along the way.
 It is about the shared sense of purpose and determination that drives us forward, and about the sense of belonging and community that we find among our fellow travelers.

 As I look ahead to the rest of the journey, I am overflowing with eagerness and fortitude.
-I know that there will be many more challenges and obstacles ahead, but I am ready to face them head on, armed with the knowledge and experience that I have gained on this journey.
+I anticipate that numerous trials and difficulties will present themselves in the days ahead, but I am resolved to confront them with the wisdom and expertise I have thus far acquired on this expedition.

-I am grateful for the opportunity to explore and discover, and I am excited to see what the future holds.
+I am indebted to the opportunity to explore and discover, and I am excited to see what the future holds.

 <i>Review</i>